 Since the Spring 2022, Shivang Yadav, an undergraduate at Indian Institute of Science Education and Research, has been working with Maria Piarulli on a project involving the derivation of coordinate representation of N3LO diagrams in Delta-less Chiral Effective Field Theory.

 worked with Jason Bub, Maria Piarulli and Saori Pastore during the summer of 2021.
 The main goal of his project was to post process low energy constants (LECs)---i.e., unknown coefficients entering the = nucleon-nucleon interaction---found by fitting experimental data, and phase shifts.
 This project called for using python to write two scripts, one to process the LECs and the other for the phase shifts.
 The first takes the LECs and converts them into a more usable form, then produces corner plots of the new constants to determine if any adjusting for outliers needs to be done.
 The second script takes in the phase shift data and produces easy to analyze graphs using it.
 These scripts help expedite data processing for the main project.

 In the Spring of 2020, Sam Brusilow was supported by the Metzger Family Foundation Undergraduate Research Fellowship.
 He worked with Saori Pastore and Lorenzo Andreoli to analyze electron scattering and momentum distributions of the alpha particle and carbon 12.
-He wrote python codes supplemented by fortran codes to post process and analyze data from Quantum Monte Carlo calculations.
+He wrote Python codes supplemented by Fortran codes to post process and analyze data from Quantum Monte Carlo calculations.
 These codes will be utilized to support further research projects.